What is a Land Contract in Ohio? Full Guide [2019 Update] Friday, January 18, 2019

 - Is there another land contract already on the property?

-- Is the buyer or seller responsible for maintenance of the land and home?
+- Is the buyer or seller responsible for maintenance of the land and property?

-- What is the minimum down payment required for the property?
+- What is the required minimum down payment?

 - Is there a grace period for the installment payments?

 - Which party is responsible for drafting the land contract?

 Ensure complete answers to all questions listed above (and many more) with proper legal representation.
 Additionally, a thorough inspection, land appraisal (as well as appraisal of property, if applicable), and financial and credit history review should be performed on both sides.

 What Are the Requirements of a Land Contract in Ohio, Specifically?